The Town

 Blandford Forum is located on the banks of the River Stour in Dorset.
 Which explains why its name comes from Blaen-y-ford meaning ‘the place near the ford’.
 The 13th century saw Blandford Forum as an important market town.
 It enabled access by a bridge running over the Stour and early visitors to it included King John in 1216.

 By 1305 it was sufficiently important to send 2 members to parliament whilst its market was a major one in Dorset.
 In 1307 a grant was given by Edward I to Henry de Lacy, Earl of Lincoln, who was Lord of the Manor of Blandford, to enable him to hold a fair, twice a year, at his ville of Blandford.
 The Manor later passed to Henry, Duke of Lancaster, and became part of the Duchy of Lancaster in 1399 on his becoming King Henry IV.
-The present Duke is Prince Charles and it is the ceremonial badge of the Duchy which has been adopted by the town as its own.
+The present Duke is King Charles and it is the ceremonial badge of the Duchy which has been adopted by the town as its own.

-By the time of the first Elizabeth the town’s markets and fairs had achieved considerable fame and Blandford, as well as being home to several wealthy residents, had its own grammer school and was the venue of assizes.
+By the time of the first Elizabeth the town’s markets and fairs had achieved considerable fame and Blandford, as well as being home to several wealthy residents, had its own grammar school and was the venue of assizes.
 Its status as a borough, recognised from early medieval times, was confirmed by a Charter of Incorporation granted by James I in 1605.

 Blandford suffered from serious fires in the 16th, 17th and early 18th centuries.
 The first known fire of Blandford occurred in 1564 and although it devastated many buildings within the town, it avoided fatalities.